Introduction to Bone Marrow Transplant Surgery

 - Who will explain the results to me?

 Will My Insurance Pay for Bone Marrow Transplants?

 Every health insurance policy is different.
-Some plans pays for transplant and some don’t.
+Some plans pay for transplant and some don’t.
 Probably the insurance company may pay for the cost of expenses incurred for transplant but not for the cost to find a donor or cord blood unit.
-You need a permission of insurance company before talking to someone else about your case.
+You need the permission of insurance company before talking to someone else about your case.